JJJ/chelsea/README.md

 ## Caveats

 Chelsea currently includes `wp-load.php` with `SHORTINIT` set.
 This means you are still stuck with *some* low-level configurations & features, like:
+* `wp-config.php` is included if it exists, and errors if it cannot be found by `wp-load.php`
-* The `$wpdb` global via the wpdb interface class
+* The `$wpdb` global via the wpdb interface class, as well as the connection settings inside `wp-config.php`
+* Authentication keys and salts in `wp-config.php`
+* Any custom ini settings or constants in `wp-config.php`
 * error_reporting
 * object & output caching
 * fatal error recovery
 * maintenance mode
 * debug mode
-* formatting functions
+* formatting functions via `formatting.php`
-* a registered shutdown function
+* a registered shutdown function that invokes the `shutdown` action and calls `wp_cache_close()` for you

-If you do not want these things either, you will need to steal & strip what you want from `wp-load.php`, `wp-config.php` and `wp-settings.php`, and bolt it all directly into `chelsea.php`.
-This is totally doable, even though it feels a little weird.
+If you do not want these things either, you will need to steal & strip what you want from `wp-load.php`, `wp-config.php` and `wp-settings.php` like it's a 90's Honda Civic, and bolt all the good stuff directly into `chelsea.php`.

-*(Perhaps a future version of Chelsea could do this, too?)*
+This is totally doable, even though it feels a little weird. *(Perhaps a future version of Chelsea could do this, too?)*

 ## Oh yeah